Paul Whelan: Russian court sentences ex-US Marine to 16 years in jail | DW | 15.06.2020

 Former US marine Paul Whelan has been in a Russian jail since 2018, accused of espionage.
 Washington has said the trial was "far from fair or transparent."

-A Russian court on Monday sentenced former US marine Paul Whelan to 16 years in prison for espionage.
+A Russian court on Monday sentenced former US marine Paul Whelan to 16 years in a penal colony for espionage.

+As the verdict was read out, Whelan stood in the courtroom defendant's cage with a sign that read "Sham trial!" and called on the US president to intervene.

 Whelan was arrested in 2018 and accused of seeking to obtain state secrets.